safakdinc/nuxt3-component-library/content/docs/2.components/parallax-image.md

     - Default
     - Description
   props:
-    - name: 'src'
+    - name: "src"
-      type: 'String'
+      type: "String"
-      default: 'null'
+      default: "null"
-      description: 'The source URL of the image to be displayed.'
+      description: "The source URL of the image to be displayed."
-    - name: 'scrub'
+    - name: "scrub"
-      type: 'Boolean, Number'
+      type: "Boolean, Number"
-      default: 'true'
+      default: "true"
-      description: 'Determines if the parallax effect should be tied directly to scroll position.'
+      description: "Determines if the parallax effect should be tied directly to scroll position."
 ---

 ## Usage